-As December quickly approaches, we are all starting to feel the spirit of the holidays in the air.
+As Christmas quickly approaches, we are all starting to feel the spirit of the holidays in the air.
 With that, comes the stress of the season… the events, the parties, the visitors, the commitments and of course, the inundation of commercialized craziness.
 Let’s face it, we all want to make the season magical for our kids, but are we all going to need a holiday from our holiday?

 Here are 12 Christmas traditions that you can share with your kids, that are ‘relatively’ stress-free and won’t break the bank: